Vijayakrishna007/Simon-game/README.md

 # Simon-game
-This is a basic Simon Game made using HTML, CSS, and JavaScript.
+This is a Simon Game made using HTML, CSS, and JavaScript.
 The game tests your memory by showing a pattern of colors you need to repeat.

 ## How to Play
 Press any key to start the game.<br>